mamund/amundsen-maxm/README.md

-# Baseline Project Narrative: Amundsen's Maxim in Practice
+# Amundsen's Maxim in Practice

 Welcome!
 This project demonstrates how to build a clean, evolvable Web API using a layered design approach grounded in [Amundsen's Maxim](https://www.amundsens-maxim.com/).